Skip to main content

 Users must provide an API Key, which can be obtained from the OpenAI API Platform.

 When creating a new secret key, the API Key is generated.
-Users should copy and store it in a safe location, as it cannot be retrieved later.
+Users should copy and securely store it, as it cannot be retrieved later.

 Create API Key